Burnout Treatment Online

 Burnout describes a pronounced expenditure at work and increasingly leads to severe emotional stress and inability to work.

 How does burnout show up?

-Burnout is understood as a state of exhaustion that arises from persistently high or emotionall stress.
+Burnout is understood as a state of exhaustion that arises from persistently high or emotional stress.

-Those affected often feel a feeling of being driven and have the impression that they are not able to do enough.
-This leads to inner restlessness, irritability and sleep disorders, mentally everything is about work.
+Those affected often experience a feeling of being driven and have the impression that they are not able to do enough.
+This leads to inner restlessness, irritability and sleep disorders, while mentally everything revolves about work.
 Increased susceptibility to infections or other physical problems such as headaches can also be a clear sign of a lack of rest.